-In this talk from Stewart's 2019 workshop at the Omega Institute, he discusses one of the core beliefs of The Painting Experience: You have everything you need to be creative.
+In this talk from a recent process painting workshop, Stewart Cubley discusses one of the core beliefs of The Painting Experience: You have everything you need to be creative.

 An excerpt from You Have Everything You Need . . .